RomeroLab/schemarecomb/doc/source/quickstart.rst

 To get started, you'll need a FASTA file with one or more parent amino acid sequences.
 If desired, we can find additional parents with BLAST.

 Optionally, you can provide a PDB structure file, but otherwise we'll find one that matches the first parent sequence you provided.
+See :class:`ggrecomb.PDBStructure` for more details.

 .. note::